 Jeff Browne wrote on his Vietnomics blog that “Much of the credit for the strengthening US-Viet Nam higher education link goes to Hanoi-based educator, Mark Ashwill, director of Capstone Vietnam and key advisor to student-run nonprofit VietAbroader, both of which help Vietnamese students navigate the American education culture.”

 For more information about Mark’s background, check out this biographical sketch on his blog, An International Educator in Viet Nam, and this summer 2017 interview with him entitled Capstone Vietnam: Why This Education Entrepreneur Is Excited About Vietnam’s Future.

-Capstone has outstanding and experienced staff in both offices, including managers who have degrees from foreign universities and who have traveled abroad extensively, including Australia, France, Germany, Italy, the Netherlands, Singapore, and the UK, and the US.
+Capstone has outstanding and experienced staff in both offices, including managers who have degrees from foreign universities and who have traveled abroad extensively, including Australia, France, Germany, Italy, the Netherlands, Singapore, the UK, and the US.

 Ms. Hang Pham, Deputy Director

-Ms. Thao Tran, Educational Services Manager, Hanoi
+Ms. Ngoc Anh, Educational Services Manager, Hanoi and HCMC